aadidevj007/Interview_coder/README.md

 <div align="center">
   <p><strong>Made with ❤️ by the Interview Coder Community</strong></p>
   <p><i>Your AI-powered coding interview companion</i></p>
-  <p>⭐ If this project helps you, please consider starring on GitHub! ⭐</p>
+  <p> If this project helps you, please consider starring on GitHub!</p>
 </div>